vincios/rpi-setup-old/backup-and-restores.md

 /home/homeassistant/.homeassistant/backups
 ```

-So, you only need to backup this folder.
+So, you only have to backup this folder.

 To restore, Home Assistant core doesn't have a restore utility, so you have to manually extract the backup tar and replace the file inside the `.homeassistant` folder.